-The following graph illustrates the total cumulative return on a \$100 investment in Common Shares made on December 31, 2005 as compared with the total cumulative return on a \$100 investment in the S&P/TSX Index made on December 31, 2005.
+The following graph illustrates the total cumulative return on a \$100 investment in Common Shares made on December 31, 2006 as compared with the total cumulative return on a \$100 investment in the S&P/TSX Index made on December 31, 2006.
 Dividends declared on Common Shares are assumed to be reinvested.
 The Common Share performance as set out in the graph does not necessarily indicate future price performance.

-The trend in the Corporation's total cumulative shareholder return, as shown in the graph below, is not consistent with the trend in the amount of total compensation paid to the Named Executive Officers for the three years ended December 31, 2010, as shown in the Summary Compensation Table on page 22 of this Circular.
-For the five year measurement period, the increase in compensation has outpaced the shareholder returns due primarily to (i) the decline in the Corporation's share price resulting from the impact of the recent negative economic climate, operational issues on the Corporation's financial results and the impact of the Employee Fraud and (ii) the additional compensation paid out to former Named Executive Officers as payment in lieu of severance as a result of restructuring activities.
+The trend in the Corporation's total cumulative shareholder return, as shown in the graph below, is not consistent with the trend in the amount of total compensation paid to the Named Executive Officers for the three years ended December 31, 2011, as shown in the Summary Compensation Table on page 22 of this Circular.
+For the five year measurement period, the increase in compensation has outpaced the shareholder returns due primarily to (i) the decline in the Corporation's share price resulting from the impact of the recent negative economic climate, operational issues on the Corporation's financial results and the impact of the Employee Fraud in 2010; (ii) the introduction of a new, Equity Based Incentive Plan (see - "Executive Compensation - Executive Compensation Elements - Equity Based Incentive"); (iii) changes made to executive compensation to account for the transition by the Corporation from one congruent business unit to three complementary business units; and (iv) compensation paid out to former Named Executive Officers as payment in lieu of severance as a result of restructuring activities.
 This increase was offset in part by reduced or eliminated annual bonus incentive payouts as performance targets were not met.